bluebanquise/bluebanquise/resources/documentation/stories.rst

 You can refer to the example inventories in resources/examples/ to see more of these files.

 You can now add nodes into this equipment profile.
-See adding nodes stories above.
+See :ref:`adding-a-new-node`.

 Adding a custom group
 ---------------------